Sources of Measurement Error - Bias and Precision

 Examples of sources of bias and precision in measurements

-In any scientific study, sources of bias and precision in measurements must be taken into consideration to ensure the results are accurate.
-Examples of bias include the observer effect, which can produce inaccurate results depending on how familiar a researcher is with their chosen subject, as well as selection bias, where samples are not selected randomly and therefore do not accurately reflect wider populations.
-Examples of precision in measurement include double-blind trials which help to prevent bias by ensuring researchers and participants are kept unaware of each other’s identities, as well as random number generation, where software is used to help select unbiased random samples.
+In any scientific study, sources of a bias and precision in measurements must be taken into consideration to ensure the results are accurate.
+Examples of error include the observer effect, which can produce inaccurate results depending on how familiar a researcher is with their chosen subject, as well as selection bias and systematic bias, where samples are not selected randomly and therefore do not accurately reflect wider populations.
+Examples of precision in the measurement include double-blind trials which help to prevent bias by ensuring researchers and participants are kept unaware of each other’s identities, as well as random number generation, where software is used to help select unbiased random samples.
 To conclude, these types of sources both provide important considerations for researchers when conducting any kind of scientific study.

 Jump To Section